AIR-THU/DAIR-V2X-Seq/dataset/v2x-seq-spd/README.md

 ---

 ## Introduction of data-info.json
-In this part, we introduce the content in the three files: infrastructure-side/data_info.json, vehicle-side/data_info.json, and cooperative/data_info.json.
+In this section, we explain the contents in three files: infrastructure-side/data_info.json, vehicle-side/data_info.json, and cooperative/data_info.json.

 ### infrastructure-side/data_info.json